ba-group-projects/ml-lol-shiny-app/README.md

 - README.md

 ## Known Issues
-1. Th
-2. You should use 'Run in External'(better) option to run the app.R file.
+1. You should use 'Run in External'(better) option to run the app.R file.
 Otherwise, if you run it in the windows, R studio might have some issues, such as layout issues.